- All teams: The following applies to all BAYS teams for Spring and Fall:

 - All games against all teams in the new section will count in the standings unless the timing of the move does not permit an equal number of games to be played against all opponents in the new section in which case the Competition Committee will determine (in advance of the move) which games will count in the standings.

-- Coach Passcards: For both Spring and Fall seasons, any person who will be responsible for the team at a game, including the coach, or other person acting as a substitute in charge of the team, must have a US Youth Soccer coach’s passcard with a current photograph and a validation sticker for the current year.
+- Coach CORI and Passcards: For both Spring and Fall seasons, any person who will be responsible for the team at a game, including the coach, or other person acting as a substitute in charge of the team, must have a BAYS or a US Youth Soccer coach’s member pass card with a current photograph and a validation sticker for the current year.
 The person also needs to be on the CORI cleared list, maintained by Mass Youth Soccer, prior to their name being allowed on a Team Roster, or allowed to coach a team.

-- Player passcards: For the Spring season, US Youth Soccer player passcards are required for each player on the following teams: all U-19 and U-18, all first and second division U-16, U-14, and U-12 .
+- Player passcards: For the Spring season, BAYS or a US Youth Soccer player member pass cards are required for each player on the following teams: all U-19 and U-18, all first and second division U-16, U-14, and U-12 .
 Passcards must have a current photograph.
 Passcards shall be issued and validated by the town registrar or other authorized town official in accordance with procedures published by the BAYS registrar.